 Black-owned Chicago brewery reigns supreme in Samuel Adams craft brewers competition

-The founders of Chicago’s Funkytown Brewery went from brewing beer in a garage to winning a national brewing competition.
+The founders of Chicago’s Funkytown Brewery went from brewing beer in a garage to winning the national brewing competition.

 Chicago’s Funkytown Brewery, helmed by three lifelong friends from Oak Park, has emerged as the winner of the 12th annual Samuel Adams Brewing and Business Experienceship craft beer competition.

+Funkytown was among nearly 50 initial entrants for the competition and ultimately selected as one of six finalists for the Crafting Dreams Beer Bash held June 23 in New York.
+The beers were judged by both official Samuel Adams judges as well as guests at the event.
+Their victory means the trio can now head to the Great American Beer Festival in September and collaborate on a new beer with Samuel Adams at the company’s Boston brewery.

-Day said the three friends were excited to learn they won the competition and see it as an opportunity to develop their brand and product while gaining national exposure.
+Day said the three friends were excited to learn they won the competition and see it as an opportunity to develop their brand and products while gaining national exposure.

 Funkytown Brewery began in 2017 when the co-founders began taking brewing classes at Brew and Grow, a beer supply store.
-They went on to purchase their own brewing equipment and asked Day’s parents if they could use their garage to begin home brewing.
+They went on to purchase their own brewing equipment and asked Day’s parents permission to use their garage to begin home brewing.

 “As long as we gave them some beer and let them be the taste testers, they were cool with it,” Day said.